lfmunoz/documents/books/Non-Duality/FAQ.md

 Why don't you just wake up with curiosity, a feeling that anything is possible, gratitude, excitement, courage, love, and passion.

 Imagine you are happy walking down a park trail, you receive a call and are informed that a loved one has died.
 All the sudden you become unhappy.
 How was the unhappiness created, where did it come from?
 Could the opposite happen?
-Does it take external sounds or images to create unhappy or happiness or can you simply self generate it?
+Does it take external sounds or images to create unhappiness or happiness or can you simply self generate it?

 ## I am not a body but it isn't obvious

 **Related questions:**
 * Why do I feel separate?